Cal Raleigh Player Props: Mariners vs. Diamondbacks

 Cal Raleigh At The Plate

-- Raleigh has an RBI in 24 of 87 games this year, with multiple RBI in 10 of them.
+- In 25 games this season (28.4%), Raleigh has picked up an RBI, and in 11 of those games (12.5%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.